kylemcdonald/ethereum-nft-activity/readme.md

 These questions do not have clear answers for two reasons:

 1. The overall energy usage and emissions of Ethereum are hard to estimate.
 I am working on this in a separate repo: [kylemcdonald/ethereum-energy](https://github.com/kylemcdonald/ethereum-energy)
-2. The portion for which a specific user, platform, or transaction might be considered "responsible" for is more of a philosophical question than a technical one.
+2. The portion for which a specific user, platform, or transaction might be considered "responsible" is more of a philosophical question than a technical one.
 Like many complex systems, there is an indirect relationship between the service and the emissions.
 I am working on different approaches in this notebook: [Per-Transaction Models](https://github.com/kylemcdonald/cryptoart-footprint/blob/main/Per-Transaction%20Models.ipynb)

 This table represents one method for computing emissions, as of April 29, 2021.
 The methodology is described below.